AbdulrhmanGoni/AM-store-server/README.md

 cd AM-store-server
 ```

-And then create `.env.secret` and `.env.db.secret.dev` files using the following commands:
+And then create `.env.development` files using the following command:

 If you use **Linux** or **Mac** operating systems run this command:

 ```
-touch .env.secret .env.db.secret.dev
+touch .env.development
 ```

 If you use **Windows** operating system run this command:

 ```
-ni .env.secret, .env.db.secret.dev
+echo "" > .env.development
 ```

-Open `.env.secret` file and add these variables to it:
+Open `.env.development` file and add these variables to it:

+> [!NOTE]
+> You can left these variables empty and go to [run the server](#run-the-server) directlty in development mode
+> and it will work, but know that there are some features and functionalites may don't work because the variables
+> that they depend on are missing.

 ```
 HASHING_SALT_ROUNDS=